nextflow-io/training/docs/basic_training/cache_and_resume.md

 #### Non-deterministic input channels

-While dataflow channel ordering is guaranteed (i.e. data is read in the same order in which it’s written in the channel), there is no guarantee that the elements will be placed in the same respective position in the output channel.
+While dataflow channel ordering is guaranteed (i.e. data is read in the same order in which it’s written in the channel), there is no guarantee that the elements will be placed in the same respective position in the process output channel.
 This happens due to parallelism where multiple tasks may run at the same time, leading the operation on the second element to end sooner than the operation on the first element, for example.

 In practical terms, consider the following snippet: